 4. Communication clarity.
 Unlike many cell phones, two-way radios are designed to offer clear communication in most conditions.
 They often include features that reduce wind noise and allow resistance to vibration, extreme temperatures and wet conditions.

-5. Ease of use.
+5. Easier to use.
 Two-way radios feature touch-button talk communication, creating a simple means of communication.
 Some models also include cloning capabilities, which simplify the process of copying radio settings.

 But it will be up to each group if they want to use 2 way radio or not it depends I guess how they are set up and how the airport looks like.
 But if you are spread out on a big aria it can be good to have to keep in contact and maybe plan the photo shoots from different locations.